nock/nock/README.md

 You can filter the scope (protocol, domain and port through) of a nock through a function.
 This filtering functions is defined at the moment of defining the nock's scope through its optional `options` parameters:

-This can be useful, for instance, if you have a node moduel that randomly changes subdomains to which it sends requests (e.g. Dropbox node module is like that)
+This can be useful, for instance, if you have a node module that randomly changes subdomains to which it sends requests (e.g. Dropbox node module is like that)

 ```js
 var scope = nock('https://api.dropbox.com', {